-Research within the area Work and working environment includes studies on physical, chemical as well as psychosocial risk factors in the work environment, including repetitive strain injuries, ergonomics and rehabilitation.
+Research within the area Work and working environment includes studies on physical, chemical as well as biological risk factors in the work environment, including repetitive strain injuries, ergonomics and rehabilitation.
 Risk related studies can also focus on work sites exposed to chemical products and noise.

-- Chemical and physical hazards in the working life
+- Chemical and physical and biological hazards

 - Repetitive strain injuries, ergonomics and rehabilitation